 - The story has different choices which add different narrative experiences to each playthrough.

-- Stylized action sequences make this joyful treat for fans of Mecha games.
+- Stylized action sequences make this a joyful treat for fans of Mecha games.

-- Personalization of each individual teammates of your squadron with robust customization.
+- Personalization of each individual teammate of your squadron with robust customization.

 - Fun, engaging strategic gameplay mixed in with a lot of RNG mechanics.